 Why are Change Management KPIs Important?

-• “As an organization, we want to increase project awareness in the first quarter by 20%.”
+• Change Management KPI: “Increase project awareness in the first quarter by 20%.”

 Navigating Change Management KPIs

-Key performance indicators are designed to be a measurement and not an end, and they must be given a chance to work within your change management plan.
-By including change management KPIs, you can reduce the implementation gap with measurable insights and efficiently make data-backed decisions to achieve your strategic goals.
-Moreover, a structured change management approach can assist you in navigating change and accelerating employee buy-in.
+KPIs are designed to measure progress toward a goal.
+By including KPIs in your organization’s change management plan, you can keep your pulse on how successfully the organization is moving toward its goals and adjust as needed to mitigate risks.
+Through the use of KPIs, the organization is collecting measurable insights and can make data-backed decisions to more efficiently achieve strategic goals.
 For strategic advice on establishing change management KPIs to drive successful change adoption in your organizational change management strategy, contact us today to learn more about our Change Management Consulting Services.

 Subscribe to Clarkston's Insights